artsy/eigen/docs/adding_new_components.md

 })
 ```

-Run `yarn storybook`.
+Rerun `yarn start`.
 This will pick up the new storybook and modify the `storyLoader.js` to add it to Emission's storybooks.
 You should now be able to run the Emission app and see the component through your storybook browser.

 ## Adding a Native Controller (Optional)